Roman Era in Derby 2017

 The Early Romans seemed to have a right hook plan of their own, but whereas I had Auxilia and Javelinmen, they had a wall of cavalry who appeared to get more intimidating the closer they approached my lines.

-After giving sacrifices to The Praetorian Guard's sun-tanned villa in the foothills of Tuscany, and keenly remembering the Order of Battle against The Alans, the Decadent Legionaries had at least remembered that 2 of their units had rear support, and it was these that faced off against the main enemy mounted thrust.
+As if reading the runes at the altar of The Praetorian Guard's Sicilian Circus Maximus, and keenly remembering the Order of Battle against The Alans, the Decadent Legionaries had at least remembered that 2 of their units had rear support, and it was these that faced off against the main enemy mounted thrust.

 As the enemy line drew closer, the sheer abundance of shield transfers on display started to dazzle the eyes of the onward charging Goths.
 On the extremity of the line, the Early Romans were drifting to the left to avoid being outflanked by the Patrician Auxilia force.